Nathalie-Leenders/nathalie-leenders.github.io/content/glossary/index.en.md

 **Office365**
 Office365 is a subscription-based online suite of software and services offered by Microsoft that allows users to access popular office tools such as Word, Excel, PowerPoint, and Outlook on the cloud.
 It also provides tools for online communication, collaboration, file storage, and sharing.

+**Oauth**
+An open standard for access delegation, commonly used for token-based authentication (like SSO, Single sign-on)

 ## P

 **Pipelines**